solliancenet/ai-in-a-day/01-aml-model-training/README.md

 ### Task 3: Review the model explanations

-1. Switch to the `Explanations (preview)` tab, and analyze the top features impacting model predictions
+1. Switch to the `Explanations (preview)` tab, and analyze the top features impacting model predictions using the `Global importance` chart.
+Note how the chart aggregates feature importance values of individual datapoints to show the model's overall top K (configurable) important features, and helps understanding the underlying model's overall behavior.

    ![The model run page is shown with the Explanations tab selected.
 A chart is displayed showing the top K features.](images/explanations_01.png 'Global importance')

-2. Select the `Summary importance` option and ensure the **Chart type** is set to **Swarm**.
+2. Select the `Summary importance` chart and make sure that the **Chart type** is set to **Swarm**.
+Note how this chart uses individual feature importance values across all data points to show the distribution of each feature's impact on the prediction value.
+This will help you investigate how feature values affect the prediction values.
    ![The model run page is shown with the Explanations tab selected.
 A chart is displayed showing the feature importance summary.](images/explanations_02.png 'Summary importance')

 3. Select an individual chart point and analyze the importance each feature had when making that particular prediction.
+Note the top K (configurable) important features for the selected prediction.

    ![A chart is displayed showing the local feature importances.](images/explanations_03.png 'Local feature importance')